 A major 21st century global shift is occurring based on a new ‘ideas economy’ that challenges the 19th century structure of schools and the 20th century structure of major corporations.
-We are on a mission to make Oklahoma the model laboratory for the rest of America to consider.
+We are on a mission to make Oklahoma an ideas lab for the rest of the world to consider.

 Why is creative education important?

-Innovation is crucial to competition, and creativity is integral to innovation.
-U.S. employers rate creativity/innovation among the top five skills that will increase in importance in the years to come.
-(Ready to Innovate) We must develop the creative capacities of our future workforce to be able to compete in the creative economy.
+Innovation is crucial to competition and creativity is integral to innovation.
+US employers rate creativity/innovation among the top five skills that will increase in importance in the years to come.
+We must develop the creative capacities of our future workforce in order to compete in the creative economy.

 Creative Oklahoma adopted the Oklahoma ArtScience Prize in 2010 as an initiative to encourage high school student engagement in creative problem solving and aspirational thinking methodologies.
 Learn more

 The Creativity School (cSchool) is a teaching cadre of Oklahoma-based academicians and practitioners in creativity and innovation.
 It presents research-based creativity-focused curricular offerings via an annual pre-Forum day-long “bootcamp” and customized offerings for businesses, educational institutions, and communities requesting assistance with furthering creativity and innovation in their environments.
 Learn more

 The Partnership for 21st Century Learning serves as a catalyst to position 21st century readiness at the center of US K-12 education by building collaborative partnerships among education, business, community and government leaders.
 Creative Oklahoma brought the P21 network to Oklahoma to give Oklahoma public schools the opportunity to be a part of this growing network of educators, businesses and parents to bring 21st century learning to every student.
 Learn more